bbauska/ibm-intermediate-web-dev/README.md

 -   Off-page SEO are actions taken away from the website to influence its rankings in SERPs, and

--   Good SEO practices also improve a website\'s user experience and usability.
+-   Good SEO practices also improve a website&apos;s user experience and usability.

 <h2 name="ch2-09">09.
 Popular SEO Tools</h2>